bilalazh/New-Tab-Custom-Page/README.md

 - keyboard centric ( most or ideally all  functionalty can be performed using your keyboard)
 - modular but easy to maintain (ideally a single html file)

+i made this without having any HTML , CSS or Js knowledge